friedolinfoerder/python-syseng/README.md

 SonarQube
 ---------
 All the techniques mentioned above are capable of generating reports in all usual data exchange formats (as well as HTML which can be viewed in the browser).
 Tools like [SonarQube](http://www.sonarqube.org/) aggregate such results and display them in a dashboard, providing an all-in-one overview.
-For example, this view nicely displays the results of ```pylint``` which where generated based on our morepeople server: http://109.230.231.200:9000/drilldown/issues/morepeople.server?severity=MAJOR
+For example, this view nicely displays the results of ```pylint``` which were generated based on our morepeople server: http://109.230.231.200:9000/drilldown/issues/morepeople.server?severity=MAJOR

 To automatically collect the test, coverage and linter results and put them into the SonarQube database, the so called ```sonar-runner``` is necessary.
 For each programming language, a separate plugin is needed.
 In this case, we use the [Python Plugin](http://docs.codehaus.org/display/SONAR/Python+Plugin).